TomF98/torchphysics/README.rst

   and Shapely_
 - creating complexer domains with the boolean operators *Union*, *Cut* and *Intersection* and higher dimensional objects over the cartesian product
-- allowing interdependence of different domains, for example to create moving domains in time
+- allowing interdependence of different domains
 - different point sampling methods for every domain:
-  *RandomUnifom, Grid, Gaussian, Latin hypercube, Adaptive* and more
+  *RandomUnifom, Grid, Gaussian, Latin hypercube, Adaptive* and some more for specific domains
+- many different operators to easliy define differential equations
+- sequentiell or parallel evaluation/traning of different neural networks

 .. _trimesh: https://github.com/mikedh/trimesh
 .. _Shapely: https://github.com/shapely/shapely